Everything you need to know about the Amazon Connect call centre solution

-Its set to shake up an increasingly crowded market with Amazon making a clear play for a business that is projected to be worth nearly $10 billion by 2019.
+It’s set to shake up an increasingly crowded market with Amazon making a clear play for a business that is projected to be worth $44.86 billion by 2025.

-There had already been some movement recently with the larger traditional players such as Genesys acquiring Interactive Intelligence and its been well reported that Avaya recently filed for Bankruptcy as they look to restructure their business as they struggle under a debt load of over $6B.
+There had already been some movement recently with the larger traditional players such as Genesys acquiring Interactive Intelligence and it’s been well reported that Avaya recently filed for Bankruptcy as they looked to restructure their business as they struggled under a debt load of over $6B.

 So what is Amazon Connect?

 The core of Amazon Connect is a Virtual Contact Centre that Amazon claims can be set up in minutes and requires no special training to use.

 There is no infrastructure to deploy or manage, so customers can scale their Amazon Connect Virtual Contact Center up or down, onboarding up to tens of thousands of agents in response to business cycles (e.g. short-term promotions, seasonal spikes, or new product launches).

 Amazon Connects self-service graphical interface makes it easy for non-technical users to design contact flows, manage agents, and track performance metrics no specialised skills required.

 And commercially, it is a consumption-based model where you only pay for what you use.

 Essentially it can do all the traditional call centre functions including Skills-based routing, a range of different reporting options and dashboards in real time and historic metrics, call recording, IVR etc.